 Azevedo de Amorim

-I am a third-year PhD student at the Computer Science Department at Cornell University working with Dexter Kozen.
+I am a fourth-year PhD candidate at the Computer Science Department at Cornell University working with Dexter Kozen.
 Prior to that I was a research intern at MIT and UPenn where I worked, respectively, with Adam Chlipala and Stephanie Weirich.

 My research interests lie mainly in formal verification, programming language theory, and their intersection.
 In particular I'm interested in applications of Category Theory, Type Theory, Proof Assistants and Logic to programming languages.

-Recently I've been interested in the semantics of higher-order probabilistic programming languages.
+Recently I've been interested in the semantics of probabilistic programming languages and differentiable programming languages.

 December 2019 Our paper First-Order Logic for Flow-Limited Authorization was selected to appear at CSF 2020!